2014

 2014-0062 13 Feb 2014 London Inner (West)

-Concerns summary A severe shortage of local specialist psychiatric beds, critical communication failures between services, and inadequate staff training led to delayed escalation of suicidal intent and insufficient supervision for eating disorder patients.
+Concerns summary (AI summary) A severe shortage of local specialist psychiatric beds, critical communication failures between services, and inadequate staff training led to delayed escalation of suicidal intent and insufficient supervision for eating disorder patients.

 Georgina Swindells